laurentletg/ich_segmenter/docs/how-to.md

 <img src="img/module.png" width="550" height="425">

 4. With the buttons "Get default directory" and "Browse volume folder", choose the folder containing your `.nrrd` files.
+These files should follow the nomenclature `Volume_ID_XYZ.nrrd` where `XYZ` is replaced by an alphanumerical identifier.
 You should see your files appear in the window as follows.

 <img src="img/case-list.png" width="450" height="400">